HaoKang-Timmy/finetune/README.md

 # Strategy Compare

-Since Imagenet is too slow to train, I use CIFAR10 to implement these strategy
+Since Imagenet is too slow to train, I use CIFAR10 to implement these strategy.

 ## same lr in each layer vs separate lr